MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 - Credit cards require that you specify a vendor ID for the credit card company.
 Payments made with credit cards are treated as accounts payable amounts.
-The credit card company acts as a vendor to you in this instance, since you’ll pay them for the goods and services you purchase with the card.
+The credit card company acts as a vendor to you in this instance, since you'll pay them for the goods and services you purchase with the card.

 - Check cards require that you enter a checkbook ID.
 Payments made with check cards are treated as check or cash payments, because the amount is